General Relativistic effect on the energy deposition rate for neutrino pair annihilation above the equatorial plane along the symmetry axis near a rotating neutron star: Results

 The value of EDR increases if we go inwards from the MPR.
 If we go close towards the center, the EDR increases due to the increase in temperature of the disk.
 Near the center the value of EDR for non relativistic calculation and that with GR effect along with TG becomes the same.
 But as we go outwards the value of the EDR for the GR calculation becomes less than the non-relativistic case.
 This is because, for GR calculation, the disk temperature falls as we go outwards along the disk.

 The slowly rotating star has a much smaller disk (smaller equatorial plane) and its MPR is $4.7 km$, larger than the keplerian star.
-Figure 6, 7, 8, 9 depicts the various aspects of EDR for a slowly rotating star.
 The gross nature of the EDR is more or less same, but the value of maximum EDR is slightly larger.
-The temperature plot is about the same, but the nature of $F(r)$ is slightly different, the maximum value of $F(r)$ being slightly larger.
+The temperature and $F(r)$ plot is about the same, only the maximum value of $F(r)$ being slightly larger.
 Due to this reason the EDR for the slow star is greater (twice) than that for the keplerian star.
-The rotational velocity seems to have some negative effect on the EDR and as the rotational velocity increases the EDR decreases.
+Therefore the rotational velocity seems to have some negative effect on the EDR and as the rotational velocity increases the EDR decreases.
 The other important conclusion from the above discussion is that the isothermal disk is more advantageous while considering the opacity and baryon contamination problem (as for isothermal disk the ratio of EDR on $L_{\infty}$ is minimum).